 - Introduce more pretend play items in play spaces.
-(The cubby in Domain Reserve, fire trucks in Coronation Reserve and Market Reserve in Carisbrook are the only ones available). - Introduce different options for pretend play, ranging from highly natural vegetated nooks with a tree stump, to formal cubbies, vehicles, hoats etc. - Install these so they can be accessed from a wheelchair - even if this is to only one section of a structure. (such as a trailer, attached to the fire engine). - Place these items with other items that stimulate pretend play especially near cubbies, shop counters, vegetation, nooks, logs, rocks, sand etc. to obtain the best value and enable children to connect these in their play.
+(The cubby in Domain Reserve, fire trucks in Coronation Reserve and Market Reserve in Carisbrook are the only ones available). - Introduce different options for pretend play, ranging from highly natural vegetated nooks with a tree stump, to formal cubbies, vehicles, boats etc. - s etc. children to connect these in their play.